With Ômicron, number of Covid-19 cases exceeds pandemic peak in several US states

 Last week, Massachusetts Governor Charlie Baker called in 500 National Guard soldiers to help in overburdened hospitals.

+“When we’re talking about a New Year’s Eve party…I would strongly recommend staying away this year.
+There will be other years for that, but not this year,” Fauci, Biden’s top medical adviser, told CNN.

+Fauci suggested that the government impose mandatory vaccination passports on domestic flights.

-Only 62 percent of Americans are fully vaccinated, and the country’s medical infrastructure is dangerously eroded after two years of the pandemic.
-Government data indicate that vaccination is still a strong protector against severe forms of the disease.
+Only 62% of Americans are fully vaccinated, although numbers show that immunization protects against severe forms of the disease.
 Unvaccinated people are five times more likely to test positive for the disease and 14 times more likely to die from Covid-19 compared to vaccinated patients, according to the Centers for Disease Control and Prevention (CDC).

+This Monday, US airlines canceled nearly 1,000 flights, the fourth consecutive day of cancellations.
+About 7,900 flights were canceled worldwide over the Christmas weekend due to the spread of the Ômicron variant, including among the plane’s crew.